 - Fitness – Don’t wait until January to get your stressed out body moving.
 Start walking right now.
 Put your favorite tunes on your mobile device and walk … don’t stroll … walk.
 Around the block.
 Around the mall.
-Or, walk in place in front of your TV – but keep moving.
+Or, walk in place in front of your TV – but, find something you like to do and keep moving.
 Movement is a great stress reliever.

 - Shopping – Avoid the malls.
 Go once to see the decorations and to give yourself a “shot” of holiday spirit.
 Then, come home and use catalogs, the Internet or television shopping.
 Don’t forget to try their “bill to/ship to” option and have your selections shipped directly to your family and friends.
 Some even gift wrap!

 - Parties – Hosting more than one get together at your house during November or December?
-Have them all within a 4-5 day period and serve the same menu and wear the same outfit at each.
+Have them all within a four to five day period and serve the same menu and wear the same outfit at each.
 Then you only have to cook, shop and clean the house once!

 Celebrate the Season

 - Holiday lights vs. safety – Not comfortable on the ladder hanging holiday house lights or decorating your Christmas tree?
 Hire a neighborhood high school kid for an hour and let him or her create your show of holiday spirit.
 You’ll get your decorations…and he or she will make some holiday dollars.
 Don’t go without the makings of a special holiday memory just because it is uncomfortable or unsafe for you to implement!